sbcd90/kernel-module-rcu-test/README.md

 kernel-module-rcu-test
 ======================

-A simple project to show how read-copy-update synchronization mechanism.
+A simple project to show how read-copy-update synchronization mechanism in the linux kernel.

 How spinlock works?
 ===================